 When does Watermelon Ripe?

-Generally, after 70 to 80 days of planting Watermelon from seed, they are mature and ready to harvest.
+After 70 to 80 days of planting Watermelons from seed, they are mature and ready to harvest.

 Meanwhile, Watermelon takes almost a month to ripen after its flower blossoms.